 Alchohol present in vodka are a major concern especially on excessive consumption.
 It can expose you to major diseases of multiple organs such as brain, liver, heart and pancreas.Excessive consumption may lead to faster heartbeat, elevated blood pressure and can also disrupts the immune system.

-Origin of vodka is a widely debated topic without proper evidence to support the statement.
-There is a never ending conflict between Russia and Poland to claim its origin.
-According to sources vodka was being produced in Russia and Poland since 9th and 8th century respectively.
+Origin of Vodka is a widely debated topic without proper evidence to support the statement.
+There is a never-ending conflict between Russia and Poland to claim its origin.
+According to sources vodka was being produced in Russia and Poland since the 9th and 8th century respectively.